Johnson Astills Solicitors Banner Image

 If there is more than one person who cared for the child within the timescale of the injury, each party will be placed within the possible pool of perpetrators.
 It is important that everyone within the pool seeks independent legal advice and representation in order that their version of events can be presented to the Court.
 Otherwise, findings would be made against them and this could have a serious impact on their current or future family life.
 It may be necessary to request that the Local Authority or independent expert carries out a risk assessment of them so that the Court can consider whether it is safe for them to care for children.

-If you require some legal advice contact Emery Johnson Astills who can assist you further and will be able to offer appointment at either our Leicester or Loughborough offices.
+If you require some legal advice contact Johnson Astills who can assist you further and will be able to offer appointment at either our Leicester or Loughborough offices.

 Example of case where there is pool of possible perpetrators: